dojo/docs/dojo/behavior.rst

 Behaviors with topics
 =====================

-Using Dojo's `native topic system <quickstart/topics>`_, you can pass a named channel, and any node found during the apply() period will publish on that channel:
+Using Dojo's :ref:`native topic system <quickstart/topics>`, you can pass a named channel, and any node found during the apply() period will publish on that channel:

 .. code-block :: javascript